The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Travel credit cards are among the most rewarding types of credit cards — every swipe can get you that much closer to your dream vacation.
-Using these types of cards can help you get free flights, hotel stays and other travel benefits like airport lounge access, elite status and more.
+Using these types of cards can help you earn free flights, hotel stays and other travel benefits like airport lounge access and elite status.

-If you’re wondering whether or not a travel credit card is right for you, we’ll go through some of the pros and cons of these cards to help you make your decision.
+If you’re wondering whether or not a travel credit card is right for you, we’ll take a look at some of these cards’ pros and cons to help you make your decision.

 What are the pros of travel credit cards?